HyperLemons/win-setup/README.md

 ## [CrystalDiskMark](https://sourceforge.net/projects/crystaldiskmark/)
 __⭐ - Highly recommended, ✅ - Open Source__

 (Partially taken from SourceForge description) A simple, yet effective disk benchmark software.
-Extremely useful for test any sort of drive to determine it's peak/max read/write speeds to ensure you have aquired a legitmite drive, or if the advertised speeds aren't as advertised.
+Extremely useful for test any sort of drive (including flash storage like USBs and flash drives) to determine it's peak/max read/write speeds to ensure you have aquired a legitmite drive, or if the advertised speeds aren't as advertised.

 ## [WizTree](https://diskanalyzer.com/download)
 __⭐ - Highly recommended, ❌ - Closed Source/Proprietary__